barthamark/Orchard-Basic-Blog-Theme/README.md

 # Basic Blog Theme for Orchard CMS

 Simple and clean blog theme for Orchard CMS created by Márk Bartha.
 This theme is using the [Pretty Good Orchard Base Theme](https://github.com/Lombiq/Pretty-Good-Bootstrap-Base-Theme) created by [Lombiq](https://lombiq.com).

 ## Some notes about the theme

-* The theme uses some fields as placeholders to display various contents like social sharing icons - see the instructions below.
+* The theme uses some fields as placeholders to display various contents like social sharing icons.
 * This theme doesn't support multi-level menu yet.
-* Some zones has been removed from the layout which are the following: `AsideFirst`, `TripelFirst`, `TripelSecond`, `TripelThird`, `FooterQuadFirst`, `FooterQuadSecond`, `FooterQuadThird`, `FooterQuadFourth`.
+* Some zones have been removed from the layout which are the following: `AsideFirst`, `TripelFirst`, `TripelSecond`, `TripelThird`, `FooterQuadFirst`, `FooterQuadSecond`, `FooterQuadThird`, `FooterQuadFourth`.
 * Featured zone has a green background.
 * Blog post content item summary display shape has been overriden to be able to display the feature image.
-*

 ## How to use the theme